+The FID of denoised samples reflects the distance between $p^{k, \gamma}$ and $p_\text{data}$.
+Since a model that fully learns $p^{k, \gamma}$ would generate samples with FIDs matching the denoised ones, the FID gap indicates how well \cref{eq:denoiser_loss} has been minimized.
+A large gap suggests incomplete minimization at the current step.
 As shown in \Cref{fig:ablation_cifar10:pretrain}, smaller $m$ values lead to more frequent updates of $p^{k, \gamma}$, causing a faster initial FID drop for denoised samples (e.g., $m = 5$).
 However, this rapid updating prevents the model from fully learning $p^{k, \gamma}$ before it shifts, as indicated by the widening FID gap after 1.5k steps.
 Consequently, the denoising process degrades, and FIDs for both denoised and generated samples begin to rise.
 With larger $m$, the model has more time to minimize the loss before $p^{k, \gamma}$ changes, delaying such degradation and achieving lower FIDs overall.
 Similar trends are observed with OSFBD-AMB, though to a milder degree.
 Importantly, although a bigger $m$ can improve the training performance, this does not imply that an arbitrarily large $m$ should be chosen, as it will significantly slow down the training process.
 In practice, we find $m = 20$ strikes a good balance.

+Adaptive $\gamma$ adjusts the update speed according to training progress, enabling faster FID reduction without the divergence seen at small $m$.
+The orange curve in \cref{fig:ablation_cifar10}c appears less smooth than with fixed $\gamma$ due to these adaptive adjustments, but this reflects the method’s responsiveness and results in stable, accelerated convergence.
+The close overlap of the orange solid and dotted lines further indicates that adaptive $\gamma$ provides enough iterations for the model to converge to each evolving target distribution.

-\subsection{Performance comparison}
+\subsection{Performance Comparison}

 We compare OSFBD-AMB with representative models for training on noisy images, as summarized in \cref{tb:performance_compare}.
 EMDiff~\citep{BaiWCS2024} uses a diffusion-based EM algorithm for inverse problems.
 TweedieDiff~\citep{DarasDD2024} applies the original consistency loss from \cref{eq:consistency_loss} and is pretrained on clean data.
 TweedieDiff+~\citep{DarasCD25} adopts the same pretraining as OSFBD-AMB, followed by joint training with a simplified consistency objective.
 SFBD~\citep{LuWY2025} is the original algorithm requring iteratively finetuning.